Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 The heart did the murder.

-So that...
+So that

-What's his freaking name?
+What's his

-Norm Macdonald bit about
+Noel McDonald's bit about

-Well, that's what happened on the dance floor.
+Well that's what happened

 What do we do?

-Someone started giving him CPR, the person.
+Someone started giving him CPR

-But then no one could remember how fast staying alive goes for.
+But then no one could remember

-I fucking knew it.
+I fucking knew it

-So, he organized the sing-along and CPR at the same time.
+at the same time.

-Save the gig and save the guy's life.
+Save the gig and save the guys life.

 Very good.

-Keeping them calm.
+Keeping the, keeping the calm.

 Getting that rhythm right.

-Come on, a couple of breaths now.
+Come on a couple of breaths now.

 Yeah.